00bradw/vanSite/pages/tour.md

 permalink: /tour
 ---

-This is a tour of the design and features my converted camper van:
+This is a tour of the design and features of the van:

 ## Van